 Like Hang Time, it’s a drama series intended for a younger audience (kids and pre-teens, this time) and also follows a young female athlete moving to a new place!

 Holly McKenzie is 14 years old and a new girl from New Zealand in the seaside town of Woolwich, Australia.
 Determined to make small-town life exciting while holding on to her basketball-playing dreams, Holly tries out for the town’s local team, the Rams.

 However, when things don’t work out, Holly sets out to prove herself by starting her own team, the Outlaws.

 The next show, CBS’s The White Shadow, premiered over four decades ago!

 Ken Reeves, the show’s protagonist, is a recently retired NBA player from the Chicago Bulls.
-After retirement, he becomes the basketball coach of Carver High School, where most of the students – and the athletes on his team – are either black or hispanic.
+After retirement, he became the basketball coach of Carver High School, where most of the students – and the athletes on his team – are either black or Hispanic.

 Though not without resistance, Reeves makes a positive influence on the team both on and off the court.

 Many of the events in the show are influenced by the real-life experiences of the main actor, Ken Howard, as one of the few white men on his high school team; although many sensitive topics like mental illness, child abuse, prostitution, and sexual orientation are explored, it’s often with a touch of humor inserted, too.

 Hangin’ with Mr. Cooper, ABC (1992 – 1997)

 On a much less serious note, ABC’s sitcom Hangin’ with Mr. Cooper also tells the story of a former NBA player’s career change following retirement from the sport.